retrocomputacion/retrobbs/readme.md

 For this purpose a new `Encoder` class has been created.</br>
 This class provides platform specific encoding/decoding of strings, as well as defining the basic control codes and color palette.

-Currently, only the `PET64` encoder is implemented, corresponding to the _Commodore 64_ PETSCII encoding.
+Currently, only the `PET64` and `PET264` encoders are implemented, corresponding to the _Commodore 64_ and _Commodore Plus/4_ PETSCII encodings respectively.

 ---
 # 6 Installation/Usage